iturdikulov/dev/README.md

 ## Bootstrapping

-I use yadm to bootstrap my system, there some steps to make systemd work:
+I use yadm to bootstrap my system, there are some steps to make systemd work:

 ```
 sudo apt install -y yadm git